 Spread the word

-Finally, as we’ve said before, Daigou heavily use WeChat and are usually quite close to customers.
-They can give you a lot of insights on this clientele and also be a good way to spread the word about your products.
+Finally, as we’ve said before, Daigou heavily uses WeChat and is usually quite close to customers.
+They can give you a lot of insights into this clientele and also be a good way to spread the word about your products.